-School Psychology Graduate Programs
+Canada School Psychology Graduate Programs & Degrees

 School psychology graduate programs focus on the psychology of learning, and how it may vary between students and at different stages of development.
-Classes may teach how to identify and test for learning, emotional, and behavioral disorders, and the types of services those students might need as a result.
-School psychologist programs may also cover intervention strategies, and how socioeconomic status and cultural background, among other things, could impact the student’s psychological and emotional health and learning success.
+Classes may teach how to identify and test for learning, emotional, and behavioral disorders, and the top types of services those students might need as a result.

-School psychology graduate programs often prepare students to work within schools and school systems, to hold a few key responsibilities: to help students in that school overcome barriers to learning, to intervene and provide support to teachers, students, and families, and to help schools provide essential services.
-Depending on the level of the program, some are designed to help students jumpstart new careers in school psychology.
+Depending on the level of the program, some are designed for students hoping to jumpstart new careers in school psychology.
 Meanwhile, other programs may be designed for experienced school psychologists, helping them to build more advanced expertise.

-One key aspect in choosing the right school psychology graduate program for you is making sure that the program focuses on an area appropriate to your goals.
+One key aspect in choosing a school psychology graduate program is making sure that it focuses on an area appropriate to your goals.
 For example, one student might be interested in performing psychology and education research.
 In that case, they might look for a program that’s more theoretical.
-Another student might be interested primarily in working directly with students.
-In that case, one that is practitioner-oriented might be a better fit.

 These types of orientations are also referred to as:

-Another consideration when selecting your school psychology graduate program is the types of students you aspire to work with.
+Another consideration when selecting among school psychologyist graduate programs is the types of students you aspire to work with.
 Some programs may focus on what you might need to know to help a specific student population.
 That could be an age group or a behavioral, physical, or learning disability.Or if you’re interested in a specific role, such as testing or research, you may be able to find a program that is oriented toward those.

 Finally, the opportunities offered in conjunction with a program may be important contributing factors.
 For example, for someone wishing to move on to a Ph.D. program, hands-on research opportunities at the masters level may be a valuable component.
 For someone aiming to jumpstart a new career, the opportunities to observe in the field and obtain guided, hands-on experience applying knowledge in real-world settings may be a big consideration.